POD® Handboards Since 1993

 Firstly, using recycled surfboards cores and their fins was a fast way to test, once he found the shape that worked best he took his time shaping boards in Western Red Cedar and Australian Cedar.

-Until he could no longer keep up with orders, he invested in his first every steel mould to produce to the very day the classic solid plastic range.
+Until he could no longer keep up with orders, he invested in his first steel mould to produce the classic solid plastic board range to this very day.

 First Fibreglass Handboard - Circa 1988

 There is so many shapes tested and only this one took us all the way to the bodysurfing competitions.
-However, fibreglass was not a healthy option, with shin rashes when shaping and glassing which lead to us to the wood
+However, fibreglass was not a healthy option, with shin rashes when shaping and glassing which lead to him to start shaping in wood.

 Handcrafted Cedar Handboards - Circa 1990

-Wood is amazing to shape Cedar is so giving, sure there is still the dust factor, however, it is so nice to sand into shape and allot easy to seal with marine grade varnish versus fibreglass.
+Wood is amazing to shape, Cedar is one of many species so easy to work with and craft into form, sure there is still the dust factor, however, it is so nice to sand into shape and allot easy to seal with marine grade finish versus fibreglass.

-Also includes a handmade Silky Oak fin rebated into the boards concave bottom.
+Shane also handmade a Silky Oak fin, that is rebated into the boards concave bottom.

 Different Shape Direction - Circa 1991

-Shane realise the current keel fin provides better direction and control then the surfboard fin shape.
+Shane then realised the current keel fin provides better direction and control then the surfboard fin shape.
+He also experimented shaping a board without the keel fin, when tested it simply did not have the same lift, direction and control.

-With the love of wood species, their different characteristics, grains and colours, Shane made a very limited range.all individually named and numbered.
+With the love of wood species, their different grain characteristics, densities and colours.
+Shane made a limited range all individually named and numbered, Cherry wood to the left and American Walnut to the right.

-This is by far Shane's favourite wood, he was taken by its grain he also made entry table and draw.
+Zebrawood is by far Shane's favourite wood; he was taken by its Zebra stripe grain features to such a degree he also handmade entry table and draw, length 1400mm x width 400mm x 850mm.

 First Solid Plastic Bodysurfing POD Handboards with 3/4 Keel Fin - Circa 1995